danilovaz/awesome-grids-css/README.md

 ## Guides
 *Guides for developers or designers start their studies this wonderful technology.* :metal:
+* [Building with grid](http://chris.house/blog/building-a-home-page-with-grid/) - Building a Home Page with Grid
+* [The Holy Grail Layout](http://bitsofco.de/holy-grail-layout-css-grid/) - The Holy Grail Layout with CSS Grid

 ## Tools
 *Have a little help to create their projects* :smiley: